 Natalie Shibley is working on a manuscript about race, homosexuality investigations, and notions of disease in the U.S. military from the 1940s to 1990s.
-She has received grants from the U.S. Army Military History Institute, Cornell University Library, the Society for the History of Navy Medicine, and Penn's Gender, Sexuality, and Women's Studies program, among other sources.
+Her research has been supported by the William Nelson Cromwell Foundation, the U.S. Army Military History Institute, Cornell University Library, and Penn's Gender, Sexuality, and Women's Studies program, among other sources.
 Natalie was the 2018 recipient of the DuBois-Wells Graduate Student Paper Prize from the African American Intellectual History Society for her paper, “‘Not fit material for anyone to print’: Race, Respectability, and Military Homosexuality Investigations, 1945-1950.”

 "Race, Gender, and Medicine in U.S. History"